Blog

 ➡️ Use the Right Tools for DevSecOps

-Back to top
+Back to topWhat Is DevSecOps?

 Development, security, and operations: DevSecOps brings these practices together to identify and address security issues as they occur, from the first line of code to the last product update.
+It's also known as rugged DevOps.

 While DevOps processes help expedite a software release cycle, this race to the finish can introduce vulnerabilities that lead to cyber attacks caused by malware, cryptographic issues, and improper access control and validation.
-That's why it's so important to secure your software as early as practical, or adopting DevSecOps to take a "shift-left"approach to security
+That's why it's so important to secure your software as early as practical, or adopting DevSecOps to take a "shift-left"approach to security.

-DevSecOps is the continuous process of integrating security into DevOps workflows to help streamline development and reduce the time it takes to get to production.
 The goal of DevSecOps is to identify and remediate vulnerabilities as they occur within continuous integration (CI) and continuous delivery (CD) pipelines.
 Remediation in the moment means that flaws are easier, faster, and less expensive to fix, reducing the impact on release timelines and developer efforts.

 With the rise in advanced technologies such as artificial intelligence (AI), machine learning (ML), the Internet of Things (IoT), and cloud-based systems, the need for securing software through DevSecOps is growing — and most organizations understand the urgency.
 According to a Cloud Security Alliance report, 90% of organizations are in the process of moving toward a DevSecOps approach, with nearly half of respondents already implementing or refining their approach.